CL(LEGAL) - BUILDINGS, GROUNDS, AND EQUIPMENT MANAGEMENT

 The board may enter into energy savings performance contracts only with persons who are experienced in the design, implementation, and installation of the energy or water conservation measures addressed by the contract.

-The contracting and delivery procedures for construction projects described at Government Code Chapter 2269 do not apply to energy savings performance contracts.
+Government Code Chapter 2269 (Contracting and Delivery Procedures for Construction Projects) does not apply to energy savings performance contracts.

-Before entering an energy savings performance contract, a board shall require the provider of the energy or water conservation measures to file a payment and performance bond relating to the installation of the measures in accordance with Government Code Chapter 2253.
-A board may also require a separate bond to cover the value of the guaranteed savings on the contract.
+Before entering an energy savings performance contract, the board shall require the provider of the energy or water conservation measures to file with the board a payment and performance bond relating to the installation of the measures in accordance with Government Code Chapter 2253 (Public Work Performance and Payment Bonds).
+The board may also require a separate bond to cover the value of the guaranteed savings on the contract.

 An energy savings performance contract may be financed: